 The Ilocanos make great Philippines foods and are often called the frugal gourmets and like the French cuisine, has its roots in peasant cooking, making something interesting out of something simple and basic.

 The first things people think of with Ilocano food is its signature foods such as pakbet (pronounced as pak-butt); the delicious bagnet (bag-nutt) and of course longganisa.
 Pinakbet is the contracted form of the Ilocano word pinakebbet which means shrunk or shriveled.
-Try these other great Ilocano Cuisine ideas
+Try these other great Ilocano Cuisine ideas that are unique Philippines Foods.

 Ilocanos use bagoong or fish paste or fermented monamon which is a fish variety.
 The basic vegetables used include the native bitter melon, eggplant, tomato, ginger, okra, string beans, lima beans, chili peppers and winged beans.
 As a note nearby Serrat is famous for its very delicious tomatoes and they are a great part of dishes.